-Chloe, (our Borneo travel specialist) has put together her Borneo top tips for travellers heading to this incredible island.
+Chloe, (our Borneo travel specialist) has put together her Borneo travel guide for adventurers heading to this incredible island.
 From what to wear, the animals you might find to what kind of food to expect, we’ve got you covered!

 What to wear in Borneo?